by Steve Laube

 Complain to your agent who is thereby fully informed and can negotiate on your behalf on these issues.
 When you do it yourself it puts the editor in an awkward position of having to defend their company’s bottom line or policies while keeping you “happy.”
 Be aware that anything you say may be turned into a sound bite and then passed up to management where seeds of doubt about your stability can be planted.
 Your agent should be able to navigate many of these waters by translating your concerns into “publisher-speak.”

 Yes, your editor is one of your key partners and your relationship with them may be marvelous.
-But never forget that they work for a company and that layer can affect how your information is filtered.
+But never forget that they work for a company and that later can affect how your information is filtered.
 I suspect some authors might misunderstand this section and say I’m being too rigid.
 Maybe.
 But over the years agents have had to do a lot of damage control with an author’s publisher due to an author’s requests or stories of woe.
 Common sense should prevail here.
 Use your agent’s experience and understanding of the inner-workings of a publishing house to your advantage when appropriate.

 With Your Author Friends